top of page

 Fiona Mallin-Robinson - Chairperson

-Fiona Mallin-Robinson has two decades’ experience within the arts and not-for-profit sector.
-Her experience spans organisations both large and small, including major performing arts organisations in the UK and abroad.
-She was Marketing & Development Director at English National Ballet (2000-2006) and National Events Manager at Opera Australia, Sydney (1997-2000).Since 2006 she has worked as an independent consultant, specializing in strategic planning, marketing and income generation for charities and arts organisations.
-Her clients have included: ADAD (Association for Dance of the African Diaspora), The Bush Theatre, Ovarian Cancer Action, Phoenix Cinema and Sadler’s Wells Theatre.
-Fiona is an Arts Adviser for John Lyon’s Charity, a Fellow of the Royal Society for the Arts and on the Board of Trustees for Jackson’s Lane Theatre.
+Fiona Mallin-Robinson's experience within the arts and philanthropy sectors spans organisations large and small, in the UK and abroad.
+Previously Marketing & Development Director at English National Ballet and a National Events producer at Opera Australia, Fiona has worked as an independent consultant since 2006, specialising in strategic planning, marketing and income generation for charities and arts organisations.
+Fiona is an Arts Adviser for John Lyon’s Charity, Strategy Adviser for Scene & Heard, on the Board of Trustees for the Musical Theatre Network and works for the international philanthropic collaborative Partners for a New Economy.

 Nick Stuart